terrehbyte/MoreGizmos/README.md

 Unity allows you to add a package by providing a relative file path to a package.json file.
-Best practices would advise that you place it somewhere co-located with your Unity project.
+Best practices would advise that you place it somewhere co-located with your Unity project (and versioned, of course).

 ### No Package Manager

 Alternatively, you may choose to download this project as a zip (or submodule if you're using Git) whose contents can be placed in the `Assets` directory of your project.
-The end-result should be: `Assets/MoreGizmos/<repo-contents>`.
+The end-result should be: `ProjectRoot/Packages/<repo-contents>` as a built-in package.

 ## Quick Usage